Programs & Activities

 During the summer months, youth may enroll in our Discovery Camp or Day Camp programs held at Wirth Park and Wild Wednesdays.
 These camps consist of traditional camp activities such as arts and crafts, nature study, sports, swimming, and hiking.
 Counselor to camper ratio is 1:10 in Discovery Camp, 1:15 in Day Camp.
 All camps are supervised and staffed by qualified and experienced instructors.

 Adult sports are offered in both league and "open gym" formats.

 Open Gym for basketball and volleyball is offered October through February at various school buildings throughout Brookfield.

-Adult Slow Pitch Softball leagues include Men's, Women's, and Coed leagues for all ability levels.
+Adult Slow Pitch Softball leagues include Men's and Coed leagues for all ability levels.
 Teams are organized during the winter and spring, with league play occurring in the summer.
-There is a minimum residency requirement.
 Call our office for specific details.
 More Information